XinpeiYi/Transfer-PEP/README.md

-# Grouped local false discovery rate estimation for peptide identification
+# Transfer posterior error probability estimation for peptide identification

-Transfer fdr is the first grouped fdr estimation algorithm, which is proposed for quality control of small groups of peptide identifications.
+Transfer PEP is the first grouped PEP estimation algorithm, which is proposed for quality control of small groups of peptide identifications.
-Transfer fdr derives the group null distribution through its empirical relationship with the combined null distribution, and estimates the group alternative distribution, as well as the null proportion, using an iterative semi-parametric method.
+Transfer PEP derives the group null distribution through its empirical relationship with the combined null distribution, and estimates the group alternative distribution, as well as the null proportion, using an iterative semi-parametric method.
-Validated on both simulated data and real proteomic data, transfer fdr showed remarkably higher accuracy than the direct combined and separate fdr estimation methods.
+Validated on both simulated data and real proteomic data, transfer PEP showed remarkably higher accuracy than the direct combined and separate PEP estimation methods.

-Tranfer fdr is implemented in the matlab programming language.
+Tranfer PEP is implemented in the matlab programming language.
 The input is the Mascot(\*.dat) identifications.
-The output is three fdr estimation results: combined fdr, separate fdr and transfer fdr.
+The output is three PEP estimation results: combined PEP, separate PEP and transfer PEP.
 Here is the main function description.

 ## Select algorithm case and specify the FDR threshold:
-Four different cases are corresponding to four conditions of transfer fdr algorithm, respectively.
+Four different cases are corresponding to four conditions of transfer PEP algorithm, respectively.
 Default is case 3.

 ```